-- AME 294 Audio DSP (Digital Signal Processing) Portfolio Lab This is a follow on course to AME 272, Audio Digital Signal Processing.
+AME 294 Audio DSP (Digital Signal Processing) Portfolio This is a follow on course to AME 272, Audio Digital Signal Processing.
 Students will complete a major design/build project in the area of audio digital signal processing in this course.
 Examples include a real-time audio effects processor, music synthesizer or sound analyzer or other projects of student interest.
 Weekly meetings and progress reports are required.
-The course is intended for junior/senior undergraduate level students in Audio and Music Engineering.
+ECE 241; strong MATLAB expertise, and C/C++ programming familiarity (ECE 210 recommended) The course is intended for junior/senior undergraduate level students in Audio and Music Engineering.
+Prerequisite: AME 272 F